 My background in print and publishing dates back to the mid 1980s, when I started as a ‘free’ junior sports reporter at a community newspaper.
 Since then I have written literally thousands of stories, and have been fortunate to interview some incredible people from all walks of life.

 I’m a former member of the New Zealand Military Historical Society, and served for several years as a committee member of the New Zealand Society of Authors, Canterbury branch.

-After the terror attack in Christchurch on 15 March 2019, I founded a group called Uniting Canterbury Women, which aims to effect social change and celebrate diversity and inclusivity, by uniting women of all cultures, ethnicities and religions in Canterbury at various events, and through the Uniting Canterbury Women Facebook page.
+After the terror attack in Christchurch, New Zealand on 15 March 2019, I co-founded and lead a group called Uniting Canterbury Women, which aims to effect social change and celebrate diversity and inclusivity, by uniting women of all cultures, ethnicities and religions at various in person and online events, and through the Uniting Canterbury Women Facebook page.